This article contains affiliate links. Please read my disclosure for more info.

 There’s no gray area or transition in between.
 Why is this happening?
 Isn’t it weird?

-Instead, I jump into bright and colorful masking tapes for my second mini snail mail project immediately and here’s the picture.
+Instead, I jump straight into bright and colorful masking tapes for my second mini snail mail project and here’s the picture.
 The bunting always makes me think of birthday celebration or whatever happy party you want to do.

 Not only is this envelope and letter set colorful, it contains 5 different washi tapes!
 Plus, I missed 2 rolls in the picture.
 Oops.
 I only noticed when I was about to write this blog post.